VoliJS/Type-R/docs/chapters/model.md

 @define class UsersListState extends Model {
     static attributes = {
         users : User.Collection,
-        selected : shared( User ) // Can be assigned with the user from this.users }
+        selected : refTo( User ) // Can be assigned with the user from this.users }
 }
 ```

-### `metatype` Collection.Refs
+### `constructor` Collection.ofRefsTo( ModelClass )

 Non-aggregating collection.
 Collection of references to shared models which itself is _aggregated_ by the model, but _does not aggregate_ its elements.
-In contrast to the `shared( Collection )`, `Collection.Refs` creates an instance of collection which _is the part the parent record_.
+In contrast to the `refTo( Collection.of( Model ) )`, `Collection.ofRefsTo( Model )` is an actual constructor and creates an instance of collection which _is the part the parent record_.

 The collection itself is recursively created and cloned.
 However, its models are not aggregated by the collection thus they are not recursively cloned, validated, serialized, or disposed.